 Erie Zoo is open daily from 10am- 5pm from March 1 through November 30.
-The Erie Zoo is closed for the winter.
-Adults and children 13+ are $10, Children 2-12 are $6 and Children Under 2 are Free.
-You can also get discounted entry through reciprocal zoo memberships.
-We used our Pittsburgh Zoo membership to get in at the Erie Zoo for 50% off.
+For more information on Erie Zoo prices and hours, check out their website below.
+(Note: Erie Zoo also participates in the reciprocal zoo membership program.
+We used our Pittsburgh Zoo membership to get in at the Erie Zoo for 50% off.)

 - Address: 423 West 38th Street, Erie, PA 16508

 Frontier Park in Erie

 Frontier Park is one of the biggest parks in Erie and serves as a community hub for the Greater Erie area.
 We always try to find a great playground when we’re traveling with our toddler son, and Frontier Playground didn’t disappoint.
 The playground at Frontier Park is huge, with different play areas for toddlers and older kids.
 The park itself is also beautiful, with several trails for walking, running or biking.